CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/README.md

 ![](media/Arc-logo.png)
 # Azure Arc Hands-on Labs
 ## What is Azure Arc?
-For customers who want to simplify complex and distributed environments across on-premises, edge, and multi-cloud, [Azure Arc](https://azure.microsoft.com/services/azure-arc/) enables deployment of Azure services anywhere and extends Azure management to any infrastructure.
-Azure Arc helps you accelerate innovation across hybrid and multi-cloud environments and provides the following benefits to your organization:
-   * **Gain central visibility, operations, and compliance** – Standardize visibility, operations, and compliance across a wide range of resources and locations by extending the Azure control plane.
-Right from Azure, you can easily organize, govern, and secure Windows, Linux, SQL Servers and Kubernetes clusters across datacenters, edge, and multi-cloud.
-   * **Build Cloud native apps anywhere, at scale** – Centrally code and deploy applications confidently to any Kubernetes distribution in any location.
-Accelerate development by using best in class applications services with standardized deployment, configuration, security, and observability.
-   * **Run Azure data services anywhere** – Flexibly use cloud innovation where you need it by deploying Azure services anywhere.
-Implement cloud practices and automation to deploy faster, consistently, and at scale with always-up-to-date Azure Arc enabled services.
+Azure Arc is a bridge that extends the Azure platform so you can build applications and services with the flexibility to run across datacenters, edge, and multicloud environments.
+Azure Arc provides a consistent development, operations, and security model for both new and existing applications.
+You use the same tools, the same security and governance technologies to create and manage application and infrastructure resources.
+Just like in Azure datacenters, a subset of Azure services for application, data, and AI are there to use on both new and existing hardware, virtualization, and Kubernetes platforms, IoT devices, and integrated systems.

 ![](media/Arc-Chart.png)